 It has been 2 very long years, but finally, Japan started to reopen its borders.
-This article is not for the tourists, but for those who come here for the long term.
+This article is not for tourists, but for those who come here for the long term.
 Moving to a new country can be stressful and overwhelming.
 Here we will try to put things in order, so you know what to do when you arrive in Japan.

 First thing first, you need to get a status of residence, which will determine the activities you are allowed to perform in Japan.
 Then you need to obtain a residence card.
 This card will be your ID for Japan.
 You must carry it with you at all times.

-Another thing to do and remember doing every time you are moving into a new place is a resident registration.
-If you are staying in Japan for longer than 3 months, within 14 days from moving into a new apartment, you need to inform your municipality about it.
-If this is not your first place in Japan, and you are moving between the places, always remember to let both your new and old municipal offices about the change of your residence and address.
+Another thing to do and remember every time you are moving into a new place is a resident registration.
+If you are staying in Japan for longer than 3 months, within 14 days of moving into a new apartment, you need to inform your municipality about it.
+If this is not your first place in Japan, and you are moving between places, always remember to let both your new and old municipal offices about the change of your residence and address.
 Actually, even if you move within the same ward, you still need to go there and update the address.

 Health Insurance and Pension